InvokIT/js-untar/README.md

 * type
 * linkname
 * ustarFormat
+* buffer An ArrayBuffer with the contents of the file.
-* blob A [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object with the contens of the file.
+* blob A [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object with the contents of the file.
 * getObjectUrl()
   A unique [ObjectUrl](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL) to the data can be retrieved with this method for easy usage of extracted data in &lt;img&gt; tags etc. document.getElementById("targetImageElement").src = file.getObjectUrl();